Jackson Mountain Litigation

 On Wednesday, in Federal District Court in Reno, Judge Howard McKibben granted part of a temporary restraining order sought against the bureau by wild horse advocate Laura Leigh.

 The ruling allows the bureau to use helicopters only in the southern part of the range where drought issues were causing welfare concerns, and not in other parts of the range, where the situation was less serious, during the foaling season.

 Leigh argued that the bureau launched the roundup because of a water emergency in the southwest portion of the area, but used it to begin a removal operation in the entire area of wild horses during foaling season.
 The bureau’s own protocols prohibit roundups during foaling season except in emergency situations.

-“The ruling reflects that Judge McKibben understands that the agency justified an action and then broadened their discretion to take actions that they had not justified,” said Gordon Cowan, the Reno-based attorney for Leigh, after the hearing.
+“The ruling reflects that Judge McKibben understands that the agency justified an action and then broadened their discretion to take actions that they had not justified,” said Laura Leigh, after the hearing.

 “There is a clear distinction under law and the court’s ruling was a clear reflection of that distinction.”

 Leigh, the founder of Wild Horse Education, has been monitoring the roundup.
 She said: “I understand the positive importance of the ruling and recognition of distinct language in the system to begin to attain any accountability within the agency, but I am still gravely concerned.